GFI/GFCI Outlets: Everything You Need to Know

 Which outlet will be best for my project?

-If you’ve determined you do not need a GFI outlet (which is typically the case), check out the wide variety of outlet configurations available with our top-selling 15 amp Blade Series in-drawer outlets.
-We also have a 20 amp Docking Drawer Blade outlet, for instances where 20 amps are required.
-In addition to AC ports, you’ll have to option to select configurations that feature USB-A and USB-C (PD) ports, which are growing in popularity in bathroom settings for their ability to directly connect toothbrushes, trimmers and more.
+If you’ve determined you do not need a ground fault circuit interrupter (which is typically the case), check out the wide variety of outlet configurations available with our top-selling 15 amp Blade Series in-drawer outlets.
+We also have a 20 amp Docking Drawer Blade outlet for instances where 20 amps are required.
+In addition to AC ports, you’ll have the option to select configurations that feature USB-A and USB-C (PD) ports, which are growing in popularity in bathroom settings for their ability to directly connect toothbrushes, trimmers, and more.

-If you’ve determined you do need a GFI configuration, the 15 amp Docking Drawer Blade outlet with GFCI (1514-150) is probably the best choice.
-We also have a 20 amp Docking Drawer Blade outlet, for instances where 20 amps are required.
+If you’ve determined you do need GFCI outlets, the 15 amp Docking Drawer Blade outlet with GFCI (1514-150) is probably the best choice.
+We also have a 20 amp Docking Drawer Blade outlet for instances where 20 amps are required.

 Still have questions?
 Contact our team directly by phone, email, live chat, or text message.